rjwalls/CS4401-notes/2099-01-01-basics_bufferoverflows.md

   }
 }
 ```

 For this challenge, our goal is to manipulate the program so it executes the code that prints out the contents of `flag.txt`.
-"Ah!" you say, "the program only prints out the line of text if the value of `modified` is not zero, but the program sets `modified` to zero and never changes it, so it’s impossible to print `flag.txt` under normal execution."
+"Ah!" you say, "the program only prints out the line of text if the value of `unsecured` is not zero, but the program sets `unsecured` to zero and never changes it, so it’s impossible to print `flag.txt` under normal execution."
 You’re absolutely right, my clever student.
 But we’re not going to rely on normal execution---we're going to think outside the box.

 As an aside, you might wonder, "Why can’t we just print out the contents of `flag.txt` ourselves?"
 That’s an excellent question.
 I want you to try it.
 Connect to the course server via `ssh`, navigate to the challenge directory using `cd /path/to/challenge`, and run `cat flag.txt`.
 What happened?
 You probably saw an error message telling you that you don’t have permission to read the flag file.
 While we don’t have permission to read the flag file directly, the challenge binary does.
 This is thanks to a security mechanism called **setuid**, which we’ll discuss later in this lecture.

 Another interesting detail is the `volatile` keyword.
 Compilers are smart and they optimize programs to run faster.
-Without `volatile`, the compiler might notice that `modified` never changes and decide to optimize it out completely, making the variable disappear.
-The purpose of the `volatile` keyword is to prevent the compiler from making this optimization, ensuring that `modified` is always stored in memory and can be changed during program execution.
+Without `volatile`, the compiler might notice that `unsecured` never changes and decide to optimize it out completely, making the variable disappear.
+The purpose of the `volatile` keyword is to prevent the compiler from making this optimization, ensuring that `unsecured` is always stored in memory and can be changed during program execution.

 #### Our first exploit